cburdine/materials-ml-workshop/MaterialsML/data_types/sets_and_dicts.md

 # Sets and Dictionaries

-Now that we have talked about the lists and tuples and Python, let's talk about two more of the built-in Python data types: sets and dictionaries.
+Now that we have talked about lists and tuples and Python, let's talk about two more of the built-in Python data types: sets and dictionaries.
 Unlike lists and tuples, which deal with sequentially ordered data, sets and dictionaries deal with unordered data.
 These data types are especially useful for finding unique elements or assigning values to a collection of unique keys.
 In this section, we will take a look at each of these types and learn how they are used in Python programming.

 ## Python Sets